NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/AWSCredentials.rst

    It is recommended to install these resources in a blank AWS account to clearly separate them from your other projects.
    See the `best practices for setting up your multi-account AWS environment <https://aws.amazon.com/organizations/getting-started/best-practices/>`_.
    After you have registered your personal account, sign up for `AWS Organizations <https://aws.amazon.com/organizations/>`_ and create an account for the *nRF Asset Tracker*.
-   You can have many accounts, without extra costs.
+   You can have many accounts without extra costs.

 To provide the AWS credentials to the *nRF Asset Tracker*, complete the following steps: